8grams/argocd-js-sdk/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue in the GitHub repository.
+If you encounter any issues or have questions, please open an issue in the [GitHub repository](https://github.com/8grams/argocd-js-sdk/issues).

-## Versioning

-This project uses [Semantic Versioning](http://semver.org/).
-For the versions available, see the [tags on this repository](https://github.com/yourusername/argocd-js-sdk/tags).